Nonlinear Wavepacket Dynamics in Proximity to a Stationary Inflection Point: Linear Dynamics

+One can see that for $J_{3} = J/3$ the dispersion relation exhibits SIPs at $\bar{q} = \pm\pi/2$, as $\omega^{\prime}(\pm\pi/2) = \omega^{\prime\prime}(\pm\pi/2) = 0$, while $\omega^{(3)}(\pm\pi/2) = \mp 8J$. {Of course, the dispersion relation Eq. (\ref{Eq:SIPspectrum}) is associated with a specific mathematical model.
+In this respect the model Eq. (\ref{Eq:DynamicsX-spaceLinear}) with this dispersion relation is not interesting on its own but rather, it serves as a typical example for presentation purposes and has been used to numerically confirm our general theory for beam dynamics.
+The theory utilizes only the generic form that the dispersion relation has when expanded around the SIP (see Eq. (\ref{Eq:OmegaExpansionSIP}) below).
+In this respect, the wavepacket dynamics generated in the proximity of an SIP is indeed universal and model-independent.}

-The dynamical equations should be supplemented with an initial condition; in the present study, we always assume preparation of a Gaussian packet in $q$-space, $\bar{\phi}(q)\propto\exp\left\{-(q - \bar{q})^{2}/2\sigma^{2}\right\}$, where we assume the packet well confined to the first Brillouin zone, $\sigma\ll 2\pi$, and $\bar{q}$ is the reciprocal lattice vector associated with one of the SIPs.
-It can be shown that such initial condition implies a preparation of Gaussian packet of width $\sigma^{-1}$ in direct space.
-Assuming the initial wavepacket is centered at $n = 0$, the time-dependence of the amplitude on the $n$-th site is given by
+In Bloch mode representation \cref{Eq:DynamicsX-spaceLinear} becomes decoupled, In the present study we always assume for the initial condition preparation of a Gaussian packet in $q$-space, where we assume the packet to be well confined to the first Brillouin zone, $\sigma\ll 2\pi$, and $\bar{q}$ is the reciprocal lattice vector associated with one of the SIPs.
+Such initial condition implies a preparation of a Gaussian packet of width $\sigma^{-1}$ in direct space.
+Assuming the initial wavepacket is centered at $n = 0$, the time-dependence of the amplitude on the $n$-th site is given by where we have exploited the solution $\phi_{k}(t) = \exp\left\{i\omega(q_{k}) t\right\}\bar{\phi}_{k}$ of \cref{Eq:DynamicsK-spaceLinear} and the condition $N\gg 1$ for continuous limit.

-where we have exploited the solution $\phi(q, t) = \exp\left\{i\omega(q) t\right\}\bar{\phi}(q)$ in $q$-space and the condition $N\gg 1$.
-This integral in \cref{Eq:psinLinear} can be evaluated analytically by employing a number of reasonable approximations.
+The integral in \cref{Eq:psinLinear} can be evaluated analytically by employing a number of reasonable approximations.
 First, the fast convergence of the integral may be exploited by replacing the limits of integration: $\pm\pi\to\pm\infty$.
-Second, we can use a Taylor expansion of the dispersion relation $\omega(q)$, \cref{Eq:SIPspectrum}, in vicinity of $\bar{q}$, for which the cubic nature of the SIP gives

-A virtue of this approximation transcends a mathematical simplification.
+Second, we can use a Taylor expansion of the dispersion relation $\omega(q)$, \cref{Eq:SIPspectrum}, in vicinity of $\bar{q}$, for which the cubic nature of the SIP gives A virtue of this approximation transcends a mathematical simplification.
 Indeed, after utilizing it, the validity of theoretical conclusions are independent of peculiarities present in the specific model \cref{Eq:DynamicsX-spaceLinear}, as \cref{Eq:OmegaExpansionSIP} is applicable for any system featuring SIPs.
 Moreover, the dynamics are determined only by the parameters $\alpha$ and $\sigma$.
 For the present model, the parameters we have introduced are given by $\omega_{0} = \omega(\bar{q}) = \varepsilon \equiv 0$, $\alpha = 8J$, for $\bar{q} = -\pi/2$.

 Using the approximations we have introduced one can rewrite \cref{Eq:psinLinear} as